ErreurDeSyntaxe/full-stack-carousel/README.md

-# ESLint (and Webpack) Template
+# Image Slider (Image Carousel)

-A template for projects that need Webpack and ESLint.
+A practice project for the Dynamic User Interactions lesson

 ## About the Project